-I’m so excited that it’s fall, because soup season has officially started!
+I’m so excited that it’s fall because soup season has officially started!

-Are you one of those people who always puts a big scoop of chickpeas on their salads at a salad bar, or can’t get enough hummus?
+Are you one of those people who always put a big scoop of chickpeas on their salads at a salad bar, or can’t get enough hummus?
 If you are, you will need to try this soup recipe A. S. A. P. !
 This recipe is inspired by RealGreekRecipes Greek Chickpea Soup with Lemon & OreganoJump to Recipe

 The only bookish thing on this FoodieBook Friday about this post is that I joined an Instant Pot group on Facebook!
 I love seeing all the Instant Pot recipes and photos!

 I posted pictures of this soup and a link to the recipe on Instagram and Facebook and people are loving it.
 I’m getting a lot of questions about the recipe so I wanted to post some of my tips for you.
-I stick to her recipe pretty closely except for a couple very MINOR additions and changes.
+I stick to her recipe pretty closely except for a couple of very MINOR additions and changes.